Marvin Jones Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Jones has averaged 53 receiving yards per game over his three career matchups against the Colts, 6.5 more than his over/under in Sunday's game.
+- In his three matchups against the Colts, Jones' 53 receiving yards average is 5.5 more than his over/under for Sunday's game (47.5).

 - Jones has caught a touchdown pass against the Colts once, and had multiple TDs in that game.